garrandall/popular-music-data/tracks/popular-song-mika-ariana-grande.md

 Dunk me in the toilets now it's you that cleans them You tried to make me feel bad with the things you do It ain't so funny when the joke's on you
-Ooh, the joke's on you
+Oh, the joke's on you
 Got everyone laughing, got everyone clapping, askin' How come you look so cool?
 Cause that’s the only thing that I learned at school, boy